Sharda University Admissions 2025

 General Aptitude: This section is essentially comprised of logical reasoning, data interpretation, and numerical ability questions.
 Problem-solving skills must be good in order to score reasonably in this section.

-A well-structured CUET study plan 2025 is essential for staying organized, covering the syllabus on time, and ensuring you have enough room for revision.
-With a study plan, you can allocate specific hours for each subject, set goals, and track your progress regularly.
+A well-structured CUET 2026 study plan is essential for staying organised, covering the syllabus on time, and ensuring you have enough room for revision.
+With a CUET 2026 preparation study plan, you can allocate specific hours for each subject, set goals, and track your progress regularly.

 Setup Weekly and Monthly Goals: Creating quite feasible goals keeps one on the right track and tracks the movement.
 The weekly and monthly milestones give one an idea of whether they are ready or not so that respective changes can be done.